Skip to main content

 Creating an On-Call Roster Step 5

-6. Click on the Select User Source dropdown and select default.
+5. Select default from the Select User Source dropdown.
 The default User Source contains the admin user you created when first commissioning the Gateway.

-7. With the admin user displayed, click on the Add to Roster (Add to Roster Icon) icon and then press Save Changes on the bottom right.
+6. With the admin user displayed, click on the Add to Roster Add to Roster Icon icon and then Save Changes on the bottom right.

 Creating an On-Call Roster Step 7

-Your admin user is now part of the roster you just created.
+Your admin user is now part of the roster.

 Creating an Alarm Notification Profile

-1. On the Gateway Webpage, navigate to Services > Alarming > Notification.
-The Alarm Notification Profiles page will open.
+1. Navigate to Services > Alarming > Notification.

-4. Fill out form according to your SMTP profile settings.
+4. Fill in the required fields.
 Take note of the Username field, as you will need this value later.
 Once you have filled out the form, click Create Alarm Notification Profile.
+In this example, we used the following values:

 Creating an Alarm Notification Profile Step 4

-Your Email Notification Profile has been created and is now ready to use.
+Your Email Notification Profile has been created and now needs contact information to be set up before it is ready to use.

 Adding Contact Information

-2. Click on the three dots menu on the default user source, then select Manage Users.
+2. Click on the three dots menu on the default user source, and select Manage Users.

 Adding Contact Information Step 2

-3. Click on the three dots menu on the admin user, then select Edit.
+3. Click on the three dots menu on the admin user, and select Edit.

 Adding Contact Information Step 3

-1. Under the Contact section, click Add +.
-This will add a new row.
+4. Under the Contact section, click Add + to add a new row.

-3. Click on the Save (Save Contact Icon) icon, then click Save Changes.
+6. Click the Save Save Contact Icon icon, then click Save Changes.

 Your admin user is now ready to begin receiving alarm notifications.